-TWCF is proud to introduce our newest grant category, The Inspiration Grant.
-For 2020, this grant will award an organization up to $40,000 and is open to any non-profit serving the South Shore of Lake Tahoe (that did not receive funding in our last cycle).
+TWCF was proud to introduce our newest grant category, The Inspiration Grant.
+For 2020, this grant awarded an organization up to $40,000 and was open to any non-profit serving the South Shore of Lake Tahoe (that did not receive funding in our last cycle).

 Project summaries for the 9 proposals submitted for consideration by our membership can be found below.